ethereum-optimism/optimism-tutorial/sdk-view-tx/README.md

 This tutorial teaches you how to use [the Optimism SDK](https://sdk.optimism.io/) to view the transactions passed between L1 (Ethereum) and L2 (OP Mainnet) by an address.

-The SDK supports multiple OP Chains: OP, Base, Zora, etc.
+The SDK supports multiple OP Chains: OP, Base, etc.
 To see whether a specific OP Chain is supported directly, [see the documentation](https://sdk.optimism.io/enums/l2chainid).
 Chains that aren't officially supported just take a few extra steps.
 Get the L1 contract addresses, and [provide them to the SDK](https://stack.optimism.io/docs/build/sdk/#contract-addresses).